How to Spot a Hot Water Slab Leak Without Any Special Tools

 How to detect a hot water leak under the slab?

-Pay attention to warm spots on the ground, higher water bills, or a noise of water running when the taps are off to identify a hot water leak beneath the slab.
+Pay attention to warm spots on the ground, higher water bills, or the sound of water running when the taps are off to identify a hot water leak beneath the slab.

 In what ways is slab leak repair in Anaheim done?